Power BI - Getting Started Guide

 Introduction (the section you’re reading right now)

-Okay, with those details out of the way, let’s discuss how people in different roles can use Excel and Power BI, then briefly look at each of the enabling features.
+Okay, let’s discuss how people in different roles can use Excel and Power BI, then briefly look at each of the enabling features.
 We finish this section with a quick introduction to the characters we’ll follow through this guide, as they put Excel and Power BI to use.

 Who will use Power BI?